afroozsheikh/afroozsheikh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master of Research Student at Macquarie University
+subtitle: PhD Student at Macquarie University, Centre for Applied Artificial Intelligence

 profile:
   align: right
-  image: myphoto3.jpg
+  image: mine4.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Sydney, NSW, Australia</p>